A free boundary problem for the mean-field limit of diffusing particles with nonlinear boundary reactivity: Introduction

 \subsection{A mean-field model for the spreading of an epidemic}

 In the epidemic model of \cite{fausti_soj_22}, each particle is represented by its level of \emph{shielding} from a disease.
 That is, $X_t^i$ describes how shielded the $i$'th particle is from being exposed to that disease.
-Away from the current reach of the disease, each $X_t^i$ evolves according to given diffusive dynamics
+Away from the reach of the disease, each $X_t^i$ evolves according to given diffusive dynamics

 where $B^1,\ldots,B^n$ are independent Brownian motions.
 The spreading of the disease is modelled by a moving boundary $A^n$, which we refer to as the \emph{advancing front} of the epidemic.
 Initially, each particle $X^i$ reflects off the front $A^n$; however, the particles are at risk of infection whenever they collide with it.
 When a particle is at-risk in this way, it may become infected.
-The conditional probability of this occurring decomposes into (i) the extent to which the particle is at-risk, i.e., how extensively it is colliding with the front, and (ii) how likely it currently is that collisions cause infection.
-In \eqref{eq:advancing_front_intro}--\eqref{eq:current_contagiousness_intro}, we specify the front $A^n$ and the precise infection mechanism.
+The conditional probability of this occurring decomposes into (i) the extent to which the particle is at-risk, i.e., how extensively it is colliding with the front, and (ii) how likely it is, currently, that being at-risk leads to infection.
+We shall now specify the front and then the precise infection mechanism.

 The advancing front $A^n$ grows continuously in proportion to the cumulative number of infected particles.
 This advance is modulated by an \emph{infection-to-recovery} kernel $\varrho$ that captures the way in which a newly infected particle gradually becomes more infectious before then starting to recover, hence ceasing to expand the total reach of the disease.
 Specifically,